Page 03 – Islam, our choice!

 Curiosity often leads people to explore Islam, and many discover that the media’s portrayal of Islam is distorted.
 As they read and learn more, the truth touches their hearts, and the message becomes clear: God is one, just as all the prophets have said.

-This search for the truth isn’t new.
-For example After 9/11, over 25,000 Americans converted to Islam, driven by curiosity and a desire for understanding.
-Similarly, during the Gaza conflict, many people worldwide converted, sparked by heightened media attention and a deeper need to understand the faith.
-Much like the brother in the video from Holland, thousands of new Muslims convert from the US, Europe, Australia have shared their personal journeys and stories on YouTube and TikTok (as you can watch later in the “Video Gallery” of this website).
+Much like the new Muslim featured in the video from Holland, thousands of new Muslims from the US, Europe, and Australia have shared their personal journeys and stories on YouTube and TikTok (which you can watch later in the “Video Gallery” on this website).
 In their videos, they explain what inspired or compelled them to embrace Islam.
-Often, their journeys began with unresolved questions or unsatisfactory answers, and they found the clarity they were seeking only after discovering Islam.
-And according to Wikipedia, about 80% of religious conversions in U.S. prisons and most of Europe, UK, Australia are to Islam, as people seek a deeper purpose and changes into their lives.
+Often, their journeys began with unanswered questions or unsatisfactory answers, and they found the clarity they were seeking only after discovering Islam.
+According to Wikipedia, about 80% of religious conversions in U.S. prisons, as well as in most of Europe, the UK, and Australia, are to Islam.

 What is Islam?

-Islam is not just a religion; it’s a comprehensive way of life, crafted for the well-being and benefit of all humanity.
+Islam is not just a religion; it’s a comprehensive way of life with sets of disciplines, principles and guidelines, crafted for the well-being and benefit of all humanity.
 The word Islam in Arabic comes from the root “Salam”, which means “peace,” and it conveys the essence of submitting to God’s will.
-In its simplest form, Islam is about achieving inner peace , and the world.
-A common greeting among Muslims is “ASalam Alaikum”, meaning “Peace be with you,” a reminder of the peaceful nature of the faith.
+In its simplest form, Islam is about achieving inner peace with oneself and with the world..
+A common greeting among Muslims is “Salam Alaikum”, meaning “Peace be with you,” a reminder of the peaceful nature of the faith.

 If you ever have the chance to visit a Muslim country, you would be amazed about people’s kindness and hospitality unlike portrayed by the media, just imaging if it was true, and that 2 billion Muslims were as bad as they’re often depicted in the media, the world would be in chaos.
 The videos you often see in the media tend to always focus on the same regions: Afghanistan, Pakistan, Palestine, and Syria.
 So, let’s assume for a moment that everyone (man, women, children) living in those countries were violent or terrorists—together, they would still account for less than 10% of the global peaceful Muslim population worldwide.

 Islam is a universal faith, intended for all of mankind regardless of race, nationality, or social status.
 It emphasizes the brotherhood and unity of the Muslim community.
 Muslims around the world are united by their belief in one God and the guidance of the Prophet Muhammad.
 Anyone, at any stage of life, can embrace Islam.
 To become a Muslim, one simply needs to make the declaration of faith, known as the Shahada, which is a simple but profound statement: “I bear witness that there is only one God (Allah in Arabic), and that Muhammad is His servant and messenger.”
-This can be said aloud, in front of witnesses, or privately, but it must be said with genuine belief and conviction.
+This can be said aloud, in front of witnesses, or privately, but it must be said with genuine belief and conviction and the person in now a Muslim.

-Through the Shahada, a person joins the Muslim Ummah (community), becoming part of a worldwide family that is committed to peace, justice, and the worship of the One True God.
-Islam, with its comprehensive guidance for living a righteous life, offers hope, purpose, and fulfillment for all who choose to follow its path.
+Through the Shahada, a person joins the Muslim Ummah (community), becoming part of a worldwide family that is committed to the worship of the One God.

 In Islam, there is no priesthood or intermediaries between people and God.
-Muslims worship God directly, and confess their sins directly to God, as no man has the authority to forgive sins, Islam holds to a strict monotheism and any worship and prayer directed at saints, human beings, prophets or nature is considered idolatry.
+Muslims worship God directly, and confess their sins directly to God, as no man has the authority to forgive sins.
+Islam holds to a strict monotheism and any worship and prayer directed at saints, human beings, prophets or nature is considered idolatry (a major sin in Islam).

 The practice of Islam is based on Five Pillars: